 In this post I want to discuss how to do dips the right way, several variations of dips, how to do dips if you can’t do dips, and what to watch out for when first learning how to dip.

-• Bench Dips – With feet elevated and your hands on a bench, dip down and press back up.
+- Bench Dips – With your feet elevated and your hands on a bench, dip down and press back up.
 Place weights in your lap for weighted bench dips.

-To use parallel bar or ring dips in your triceps training, be sure to keep you your elbows in and your body straight.
+To use parallel bar or ring dips in your triceps training, keep your elbows in and your body straight.

 To use parallel bar or ring dips in your chest training, flare your elbows out to the side and lean forward from 30-45 degrees.